web3validator/validator-bonds/packages/validator-bonds-cli/README.md

   -V, --version                                        output the version number -u, --cluster <cluster>                              solana cluster URL or a moniker (m/mainnet/mainnet-beta, d/devnet, t/testnet, l/localhost) (default: "mainnet")
   -c <cluster>                                         alias for "-u, --cluster" -k, --keypair <keypair-or-ledger>                    Wallet keypair (path or ledger url in format usb://ledger/[<pubkey>][?key=<derivedPath>]).
-Wallet keypair is used to pay for the transaction fees and as default value for signers. (default: ~/.config/solana/id.json)
+Wallet keypair is used to pay for the transaction fees and as default value for
+                                                       signers. (default: ~/.config/solana/id.json)
   --program-id <pubkey>                                Program id of validator bonds contract (default: vBoNdEvzMrSai7is21XgVYik65mqtaKXuSdMBJ1xkW4)
   -s, --simulate                                       Simulate (default: false) -p, --print-only                                     Print only mode, no execution, instructions are printed in base64 to output.
 This can be used for placing the admin commands to SPL Governance UI by hand. (default: false)
   --skip-preflight                                     transaction execution flag "skip-preflight", see https://solanacookbook.com/guides/retrying-transactions.html#the-cost-of-skipping-preflight (default: false)
   --commitment <commitment>                            Commitment (default: "confirmed") --confirmation-finality <confirmed|finalized>        Confirmation finality of sent transaction.
-Default is "finalized" that means for full cluster finality that takes ~8 seconds. (default: "finalized")
+Default is "confirmed" that means for full cluster finality that takes ~8 seconds. (default: "confirmed")
   -d, --debug                                          printing more detailed information of the CLI execution (default: false)
   -v, --verbose                                        alias for --debug (default: false) -h, --help                                           display help for command